 - Extreme recklessness, or

-- Intentionally caused harm.
-9
+- Intentionally caused harm.8

-If you are injured on the job in a construction accident, both your minor and serious injuries may be covered by workers’ compensation insurance.
-However, depending on the case you may be able to file a personal injury lawsuit.
+If you are injured on the job in a construction accident, your injuries are likely covered by workers’ compensation insurance.
+This usually precludes you from being able to file a personal injury lawsuit against your employer.

-- pay for your medical bills and
+- medical bills and

-- cover wage replacement.
+- wage replacement.

 What if I am an independent contractor?

-Many individuals working on a construction site are considered independent contractors.
 If you are an independent contractor who was injured on a construction job site, you may be able to file a personal injury lawsuit against the party responsible for the accident.

-What if a third-party caused my work injury?
+What if a third party caused my work injury?

 You may also be able to file a personal injury claim against any third-party defendants responsible for the accident.
 This could include a property owner, equipment manufacturer, or contractor.